 Apricots bloom so early that winter is not always quite over and the flowers are easily damaged by late frosts and stormy weather, meaning they will not be pollinated and there will be no fruit for the season.
 For this reason, some people plant apricots near a north-facing wall, where they stay dormant until the sun is high enough in the sky (later in spring) to awaken them and provoke the flower buds to open.

-Depending on the variety, apricots ripen in June, July, August or September when the orange orbs begin to look like ornaments on the tree.
+Depending on the variety, apricots ripen in June, July, August, or September when the orange orbs begin to look like ornaments on the tree.
 Harvest them when they become soft to the touch, but ideally before they drop to the ground to prevent bruising.

 Thinning the Fruit

-Apricots are surprisingly drought-tolerant once established and it is important to not overwater the trees, as this can contribute to fungal problems and fruit that tastes 'watered down'.
+Apricots are surprisingly drought-tolerant once established, and it is important to not over water the trees, as this can contribute to fungal problems and fruit that tastes 'watered down'.
 However, newly planted trees will need water once per week in the first growing season.
 You can reduce this to every other week the second year, every three weeks the third year and so on, until you're giving them a deep soaking once every six weeks in the sixth and subsequent years.

-There's not a lot to do for apricots in fall, other than spreading a layer of mulch around them to protect the soil from torrential winter rains.
+Apricots are resplendent in autumn when the petite heart-shaped leaves turn golden yellow before dropping to carpet the ground.
+There isn't a lot to do for apricot trees in the fall, other than spreading a layer of mulch around the base of the tree to protect the soil from torrential winter rains.
 This also serves as a source of organic matter to feed the beneficial microorganisms in the soil for the coming year as it breaks down.

-A Tree for Every Season
+Apricot Tree for Every Season